ail-man/job-service/README.md

 #### Flexibility
-For the purpose of flexibility it was decided that Job Service would be able run commands which, actually, could be run from the command-line.
-This way it can be not only Java classes (which could be executed as a Job), but also you can execute any program as a Job.
+For the purpose of flexibility it was decided that Job Service would be able run commands which, actually, could be run from the commandline.
+This way it can be not only Java classes (which could be executed as a job), but also you can execute any program as a job.

 #### Reliability
 Actually, it is impossible to predict every failure situation if not to mention how to do rollback.